<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 These steps are normally taken by the business to whom the debt is owed, although they sometimes employ a third-party debt collection agency to pursue repayment on their behalf.

-If the debtor fails to make payment of the outstanding balance after being sent the letter of claim, then a professional debt collection agency may be engaged.
+If the debtor fails to make payment of the outstanding balance after being sent the debt collection letter, then a professional debt collection agency may be engaged.

 Debt collection agencies act on behalf of creditors to collect the amount due, and they use various methods, including phone calls, payment request emails and letters.
 If the debtor fails to respond to these communications, then legal action can be taken against them.